-Equity Outcome: Lane County is prioritizing communities hardest hit by the COVID-19 public health emergency for these grants.
-Applications eligible for ARPA funding will be evaluated using different criteria, one of which is equity.
-Applications must successfully demonstrate that the organization and project have significant commitment to diversity, equity, inclusion, and promote equitable outcomes through an equity lens or similar critical analysis.
-Applicants score higher when their organization demonstrates a significant commitment to equity, diversity, and inclusion.
-Applicants score higher if their project serves only rural Lane County residents.
-Applicants score higher if they serve historically marginalized and disproportionately impacted communities.
-The scoring criteria should lead to funding projects that significantly address equity gaps.
+Equity Outcome: Lane County prioritized communities hardest hit by the COVID-19 public health emergency for these grants.
+Applications were evaluated using different criteria, one of which was equity.
+Awardees successfully demonstrated that the organization and project have significant commitment to diversity, equity, inclusion, and promote equitable outcomes through an equity lens or similar critical analysis.